‘The Young And The Restless’ Spoilers Weekly Video Preview: Adam Is Alive

 Nikki shows up in Vegas, and she doesn’t know what to think about any of it.
 It’s been three years since they’ve seen Adam, and something seems strange about the whole situation.
 Obviously, where Adam is concerned, there’s always room for questioning true motivations.
 Some people will even worry that this Adam is an imposter trying to get his hooks into Victor and Newman Enterprises.

-It will be interesting to find out what Adam has been up to for the last almost three years since Chloe’s fiery blast left him for dead.
+It will be interesting to find out what Adam has been up to for most of the last three years since Chloe’s fiery blast left him for dead.
 No doubt whatever the story is, it’ll be a surprise for everybody including Nick (Joshua Morrow) who is raising Adam’s son, Christian, as his own.

-Adam’s big return kicks of May sweeps in a big way, and no doubt the surprises will keep coming for Genoa City.
+Adam’s big return kicks off May sweeps in a big way, and no doubt the surprises will keep coming for Genoa City.
 Viewers and the city’s residents buckle up for a wild ride in the coming weeks as the new head writer and co-executive producer, Josh Griffin, pulls out all the stops during his first ratings season back at the helm.